nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

 ```
 Let's again break it into lines (but I'll skip steps explained earlier):
 `uses: actions/cache/save@v3` - this time we use cache/save action
 `if: ${{ steps.restore-nix-cache.outputs.cache-hit == false }}` - Save action first compresses cache and then tries to save it.
-Github CI caches are immutable, so if no dependencies changed and build artifacts are the same we'll produce the same hash, which results in the same cache key.
+GitHub CI caches are immutable, so if no dependencies changed and build artifacts are the same we'll produce the same hash, which results in the same cache key.
 This won't fly and CI will waste ~30sec on compressing caches that it cannot save.
-Because of this I'm checking if *cache/restore* found cache in earlier steps and if it did we're not saving any cache.
-If we change 'flake.nix', 'flake.lock', or 'cargo.lock' files, we'll produce different cache and we'll be able to save it.
+Because of this I'm checking if *cache/restore* found cache in earlier steps and if it did, we're not saving any cache.
+If we change 'flake.nix', 'flake.lock', or 'cargo.lock' files, we'll produce different cache, and we'll be able to save it.
 `path: | /home/runner/nix` - paths we want to save to cache

 ### Additional 'hacks'
-- I'm running tests in parallel using nushell built in par-each function
+- I'm running tests in parallel using nushell built-in par-each function
 - Rust tests are ran with cargo nextest, which supposedly is faster, but I didn't compare it to cargo test myself

 # Results